cross-team/thor/README.md

 ## Architecture

-### Services
+### Storybook

+The files used by storybook are contained in the `stories`, `page`, `themes`, and `.storybook` directories.
+- `stories` contains a folder for each story that contains an `index.js` that create the stories to be loaded into storybook.
+This is where you can pass any necessay props to the components that you want to render in your storybook demo.
+This is also where you would wrap your stories in the theme exported by `themes` if you wanted the components in that story to have that theme.
+The custom FTI components being used in these stories are pulled from `thor/packages/franklin-thor-fti/src/` while the MUI components come from `page`.
+- `page` contains a series of folders (one for each MUI story in storybook) that contain the code examples for the MUI components that are being rendered in `stories`.
-The services directory consists of the franklin-thor-playground folder which contains all of the storybook files used to create the storybook display of all of the components.
+- `themes` contains all of the api calls to be made to the token API and exports the generated theme.
+- `.storybook` contains all of the addons and configuration files for storybook.
+The config file at `thor/.storybook/config.js` is where storybook loads in all of the stories from the `stories` folder into the storybook app.
+This is also where you can add or remove any stories from the app.

-To run storybook locally on your machine, navigate to the `thor/services/franklin-thor-playground/` directory and run `yarn install` then `yarn start`.
+To run storybook locally on your machine, navigate to the root directory of thor and run `npm run storybook`.
 This will start up the development environment for you to start working on components in.

-The `thor/services/franklin-thor-playground/src/` directory contains two directories that would be relevant to someone trying to develop components in storybook: page and stories.

-The `thor/services/franklin-thor-playground/src/page/` directory contains the source code for all of the components displayed in storybook, as well as all of the custom components which live in the `thor/services/franklin-thor-playground/src/page/FTIPatterns/` directory.
-Each folder within `thor/services/franklin-thor-playground/src/page/FTIPatterns/` has a `ComponentName.js` file that contains the source code for that component and this is where you will do the majority of your component development for storybook.

-The `thor/services/franklin-thor-playground/src/stories/` directory is where each component in the page directory is called and pulled into the storybook display.
-Each story has it's own directory that contain an index.js that creates the story using the components exported from the page directory.
-This is where you can set any props that you want to be passed to your component when it's rendered.

-Finally the storybook config file at `thor/services/franklin-thor-playground/.storybook/config.js` loads all of the stories that are to be shown into the storybook display.
-You should only need to access this file if you are adding a new component to storybook and need to add its story to the display.

 ### Packages